Image of a wheat field at sunset

 National leader, Ag Risk Management Resources

-Do you know what each option means for your financial future as it relates to AgriStability coverage?
+Do you know what each option means for your financial future?

 What are cash and accrual reporting?

-Put simply, cash margins represent how much cash you collected and spent during the year, whereas accrual margins represent how your farm performed during the year.
+Put simply, cash margins represent the cash you collected and spent during the year, whereas accrual margins reflect how your farm performed financially during the year, considering inventory and other adjustments.

-Accrual margins reflect the market value of inventories, or unsold production, at the beginning and end of each year.
-On this basis alone, there could be significant variations between cash and accrual reference margins based on inventory quantities on hand and market prices.
+Accrual margins also take into account the market value of inventories, such as unsold production, at the beginning and end of each year.
+This means there can be significant difference between cash and accrual reference margins, depending on inventory levels and market prices.

 Pros and cons of cash and accrual reporting

-Over a very long timeframe, the AgriStability payments based on cash and accrual reference margins should be similar.
-On a year-by-year basis, however, cash basis reference margins may produce coverage levels and payment calculations that are not realistic compared to actual farm performance.
+Over a very long timeframe, AgriStability payments based on cash and accrual reference margins should produce similar outcomes.
+However, on a year-to year basis, the choice between cash and accrual reporting can significantly impact coverage levels and payment calculations, especially in relation to actual farm performance.

 Type of reference margin reporting Pros